Q: Who will be doing my operation?

 Q: What medications will I take after surgery?

-A: This varies from patient to patient.
-It depends on the patient’s allergies and what you are on prior to surgery.
+A: This varies from patient to patient and the type of surgery.
 All patients will be sent home on antibiotics for 5 days to prevent infection.
-Most patients receive a script for hydrocodone after surgery for pain.
-If you are on stronger pain medications prior to surgery usually we make arrangements with the doctor prescribing them to you to continue the medications and adjust them as needed.
+Most patients receive a prescription of pain medicine after surgery.
+If you are on stronger pain medications prior to surgery, we usually make arrangements with the doctor prescribing them to continue the medications and adjust them as needed postoperatively.

 Q: How do I know if I need surgery?

 A: Most people have findings on their MRI/CT Scan/X-ray that can be surgically corrected, but this does not mean that you need surgery.
 We treat the patient and not just the radiology findings.
 Your history, physical exam, radiology findings, and symptoms are taken into account.
 There are a few spinal emergencies that require surgery right away.
-Otherwise we suggest surgery after you have failed all conservative treatments and can no longer take the pain.
-Only you know how much pain you can handle and how the pain is interfering with your daily life.
+Otherwise we suggest surgery after you have failed all conservative treatments and symptoms are no longer manageable.

 Q: I am worried about surgery.
 Is this normal?

 A: It is completely normal to be worried about surgery.
 Even the most prepared person still has some anxiety.
-We have a list of patients who had the same surgery that you will be undergoing and we can put you in contact with them.
-Also Dr. Buckley or one of his physician assistants Brian Berry or Stephanie Higby are available to answer any questions you may have.
+Also Dr. Buckley or one of his physician assistants, Jordan Hobaica or Stephanie Calenzo, are available to answer any questions you may have.
 You can come in for as many appointments as you like to discuss things.

 Q: How should I prepare for surgery?

-A: Our surgery nurse will go over all your pre-operative instructions with you.
-She will also set up all your appointments.
+A: Our surgical coordinator will go over all your pre-operative instructions with you.
+She will assist in coordinating all your pre-operative appointments.
 She is available during office hours for any questions you might have.
-It is important to stop all anti-inflammatories and blood thinner medications 2 weeks before surgery.
 Also if you develop a cold, a rash, or just do not feel right, call the office right away (315) 824-1250.